-On October 7th 2014, my ebook: Cash Flow - Advice for business owners and finance managers will be published for ipad, iphone and kindle and will be available from amazon.com.
+On December 2nd 2014, my third ebook: Planning and budgeting - Advice for business owners and finance managers will be published for ipad, iphone and kindle and will be available from amazon.com.
 This blog entry is a sample from the ebook.
 There are 20 topics like this one covered in the ebook.

 As a first step, why not pick the phone up and call John or email him and arrange to meet up.